annmcnamara/sqlalchemy-challenge/README.md

 # SQLAlchemy Homework - Surfs Up!

 ### Files in this Repository
-1. climate_starter.ipynb -- a Jupyter Notebook with the main scripts to run analysis
+1. climate_analysis.ipynb -- a Jupyter Notebook with the main scripts to run analysis
-2. application.py ( and requirements.txt) -- a flask application to pull data from the db into json
+2. app.py ( and requirements.txt) -- a flask application to pull data from the db into json
 3. README.md -- this file
+4. requirements.txt -- holds required installations

 #### Directories in this Repository
 1. Images -- holds images from this readme and also plots from analysis